Code-Institute-Submissions/ahmedaboujeeb-milestone2/README.md

     - Cards unclickable.
     - Start button disabled.
     - Click reset button to start a new game.
  - If time is up and game is not complete:
     - Message shows "TRY AGAIN!".
     - Cards unclickable.
     - Start button disabled.
     - Click on reset button to start a new game.
  -

 ### Maps

+ - Zoom in, Zoom out.
+ - Satellite veiw.
+ - Click on Google logo to go seperate tab.
+ - Full screen.
+ - Cluster buttons (all 3).

 ### Responsivity